 Chocolate is often bought as a gift, which does not gain many repeat sales.

-Wine is a luxury category and once they find a shop that caters to their needs, shoppers likely stick around.
+Wine is a luxury category.
+Once people find a shop that caters to their needs, they likely stick around.

 Time between orders